Tefal

 Tefal S.A.S. (a portmanteau of TEFlon and ALuminium.) is a French cookware and small appliance manufacturer, owned by Groupe SEB (a global manufacturer of cookware) since 1968.
 The company is known for creating the non-stick cookware category and for offering frying equipment with a low requirement of fat or oils.

 The stainless steel underside of a Tefal frying pan.

 In the United States, Tefal is marketed as T-fal.
 This is to comply with DuPont's objection that the name "Tefal" was too close to DuPont's trademark "Teflon".
-The T-fal brand is also used in Canada and Japan.
+The T-fal brand is also used in Canada, Mexico, and Japan.

 Besides cookware and cooking appliances, the Tefal brand is also applied to home appliances such as steam irons and vacuum cleaners.

 Incidents and controversies

 Influence peddling case

 In 2013, a case of influence peddling broke out in Annecy, where Tefal management wanted to modify the employment contracts of certain employees, but a workers' union refused.
 The tug-of-war lasted several weeks, until the labor inspectorate intervened.
 The labor inspector in charge of the case discovered an irregularity in the 35-hour agreement signed thirteen years earlier and asked for it to be renegotiated, but management refused.

 Philip Paillard of the Union des Industries et Métiers de la Métallurgie and Human Resources Director Dan Abergel decide to put pressure on the labor inspector to get her transferred.

 Tefal management also contacted the intelligence services.

 The inspector soon received pressure and threats from her superiors.
 The press revealed that the company had agreed to recruit a close associate of Philippe Dumont, the departmental director of labor, in exchange for putting pressure on the labor inspector on behalf of the company.

 Tefal decided to lodge a complaint against the labor inspector for breach of professional secrecy and handling stolen goods.
 The Annecy public prosecutor, Eric Maillaud, a close friend of Philippe Dumont, decides to follow up the complaint, not against the company or the inspectorate director, but against the labor inspector and the whistleblower to "clean up" the labor inspectorate.
 On June 5, 2015, hundreds of people demonstrated outside the court in support of the labor inspector.

 The trial is adjourned until October 16.
 At the same time, trade unions from the Ministry of Labor, local interprofessional unions and Tefal's CGT and FO sections call for a rally in front of the court.